Dypsis lutescens

 Growth & Life Cycle

-HabitClumping, multi-stemmed palm with graceful, arching fronds.
+HabitEvergreen, clumping, multi-stemmed feather palm with arching, pinnate fronds.

 Propagation

-Best SeasonSpring or early summer
+Best SeasonSpring to early summer.

 Maintenance & Notes

-ToxicityNon-toxic to humans and pets.
+ToxicityNon-toxic to cats, dogs, and humans.

 Recent Public Plants